Home » Immigration

-We arrived at the Sciences and Technology museum around 11:00 am.
-It didn’t start very well: it was raining and there had been a power outage and we queued in the dark.
-Have you ever tried to sign a bunch of papers with the help of a flashlight?
-Not my best signature, I’d bet.
-I signed the media release (because the ceremony could be taped), certified that I wasn’t a criminal, handed out my permanent resident card and was finally allowed in the museum’s auditorium.
-Feng and my friends sat at the back and I was at the front, along with all 117 citizens-to-be… from 49 countries!
+We arrived at the Sciences and Technology Museum around 11:00 a.m.
+It didn’t start very well—it was raining and we queued in the dark because of a power outage.
+Have you ever tried to sign a stack of papers with the help of a flashlight?
+Not my best signature, I bet.
+I signed the media release (because the ceremony could be taped), I certified I wasn’t a criminal, I handed out my permanent resident card and I was finally allowed to step into the museum’s auditorium.
+Feng and my friends sat at the back and I was at the front, along with all 117 citizens-to-be from 49 countries.

 We waited in the dark for a while but eventually, the power came back.
 Phew.
-The clerk introduced herself and we all rose for the judge, her honor Suzanne Pinel to enter.
+The clerk introduced herself and we all rose for the judge, Her Honour Suzanne Pinel, to enter.

 The judge’s speech, part of it in French and part of it in English, was very moving.
-She welcomed us all in Canada, and stressed on our new rights and responsibilities.
-She also acknowledged that the road to come to Canada may have been difficult and she thanked us for choosing it as our new home: “you can be whatever you want here and you have already succeeded to me“.
+She welcomed us all in Canada and stressed on our new rights and responsibilities.
+She also acknowledged that the road to come to Canada may have been difficult and she thanked us for choosing it as our new home: “you can be whatever you want here and you have already succeeded to me,” she said.

 Citizenship Court Judge led everyone in reciting the Oath of Citizenship, as we all stood, the right hand risen:

-We all rose again to sing “O Canada”, the national anthem… my first time singing it as a Canadian.
-Judge Pinel invited all the kids to come on stage to sing (she is also a famous children entertainer!) and I saw a few wet eyes here and there.
+We all rose again to sing “O Canada,” the national anthem… my first time singing it as a Canadian.
+Judge Pinel invited all the kids to come on stage to sing (she is also a famous children’s entertainer!) and I saw a few wet eyes here and there.

 Can you believe that?
 I’m Canadian!
-Thanks Canada for adopting me, I promise I’ll be good.
+Thank you, Canada, for adopting me—I promise I’ll be a good citizen.

 Juge Suzanne Pinel